-Synthroid, one of the most commonly prescribed brand name medications in the U.S., often requires lifelong treatment for hypothyroidism.
-For a medication that you may be paying a little more for and is a lifetime commitment, here are some lesser known points about Synthroid.
+Synthroid, one of the most commonly prescribed brand-name medications in the U.S., often requires lifelong treatment for hypothyroidism.
+For a medication that you may be paying a little more for and is a lifetime commitment, here are some lesser-known points about Synthroid.

 1. What is it?

 Synthetic thyroxine (T4) comes as Synthroid or the generic levothyroxine.
 T4 is what is known as a prohormone that is deiodinated in our tissues to form T3, the active thyroid hormone.
-There is an advantage to taking the prohormone T4 which is that your own physiologic mechanisms control the production of active hormone (T3).
+There is an advantage to taking the prohormone T4 which is that your own physiologic mechanisms control the production of an active hormone (T3).

 There has been considerable controversy about their bioequivalence.
 Because there may be subtle differences in bioavailability between Synthroid and levothyroxine, it is preferable to stay with one formulation when possible.
 The American Thyroid Association and The Endocrine Society recommend that patients remain on the brand Synthroid if that was initially prescribed.
 If you are on generic levothyroxine try and stay with the same generic manufacturer; your pharmacy can help you with that.